 The birth of a child guarantees major changes in your lives ... as parents and as taxpayers.
 Over the years, Congress has peppered the law with tax breaks to help American families.
 Considering the high cost of child rearing in the 21st century, you'll need all the help you can get.

-Get a Social Security number.
-Your key to tax benefits is a Social Security number.
+Your key to tax benefits is getting a Social Security number.
 You'll need one for your child to claim him or her as a dependent on your tax return.
 Failing to report the number for each dependent can trigger a $50 fine and tie up your refund until things are straightened out.

-Dependency exemption.
-Claiming your son or daughter as a dependent will shelter $3,700 of your income from tax in 2011, saving you a quick $925 if you're in the 25% bracket.
-(The exemption rises to $3,800 for 2012.)
+Claiming your son or daughter as a dependent will shelter $3,950 of your income from tax in 2014, saving you a quick $987.50 if you're in the 25% bracket.
+(The value of the exemption is reduced if your adjusted gross income exceeds $254,200 if you’re single or $305,050 if you file a joint return.)
 You get the full year's exemption no matter when during the year the child was born or adopted.
 There's a big catch here, however: If you're subject to the alternative minimum tax, exemptions don't count ... at all.

-Fix your withholding at work.
 Because claiming an extra dependent will cut your tax bill, it also means you can cut back on tax withholding from your paychecks.
 File a new W-4 form with your employer to claim an additional withholding "allowance."
-For a new parent in the 25% bracket, that will cut 2012 withholding -- and boost take-home pay -- by about $80 a month.
-You can also take the child credit into account on your W-4, pushing withholding down even more.
+For a new parent in the 25% bracket, that will cut 2014 withholding — and boost take-home pay — by about $80 a month.
+You can also take the child credit cited above into account on your W-4, pushing withholding down even more.

 If you are married, having a child will not affect your filing status.
 But if you're single, having a child may allow you to file as a head of household rather than using the single filing status.
 That would give you a bigger standard deduction and more advantageous tax brackets.
 To qualify as a head of household, you must pay more than half the cost of providing a home for a qualifying person — and your new son or daughter qualifies.